iNavFlight/inav/docs/Geozones.md

 The following commands are available for users:

 - `geozone` without argument lists the current settings
+- `geozone reset <id>` resets a specific geozone and all related vertices.
+If no ID proveded, all geozones and vertices will be deleted.
 - `geozone vertex` - lists all vertices.
 - `geozone vertex reset` - deletes all vertices.
 - `geozone vertex reset <zone id>` - Deletes all vertices of the zone.